impostorsguides/impostorsguides.github.io/rbenv/part-2/2-j-content.md

 fi
 ```

 If the user typed `rbenv completions --complete`, then they want to know what arguments are possible to pass to `rbenv completions`.
-Since the purpose of `rbenv completions` is to tell the user which arguments are possible for which rbenv commands, that means it's possible to pass any valid rbenv command to “rbenv completions”.
+Since the purpose of `rbenv completions` is to tell the user which arguments are possible for which rbenv commands, that means it's possible to pass any valid rbenv command to "rbenv completions".
 So if the user types `rbenv completions --complete`, we print out all valid rbenv commands.

 Next line of code: